Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Discussion

 \subsection{Conclusion}

-Several approaches for estimating LLM uncertainty have emerged in recent years, but UQ performance can be constrained absent white-box LLM access.
+Several approaches for estimating LLM uncertainty have emerged in recent years, but UQ performance can be constrained, absent white-box LLM access.
 Furthermore, the practicality of sampling-based UQ methods is limited by the computational costs associated with repeated text generation.
 We illustrate the importance of semantic alphabet size in LLM uncertainty estimation with small sample sizes.
-Adjusting discrete semantic entropy for sample coverage using our proposed semantic alphabet size estimator results in more accurate semantic entropy estimation and improved LLM incorrectness classification, compared to other discrete semantic entropy estimators.
-Further, the aforementioned semantic alphabet size estimator achieves as good or better performance on incorrectness classification than all nine other black-box UQ methods considered in our QA experiments.
+Adjusting DSE for sample coverage using our proposed semantic alphabet size estimator results in more accurate SE estimation and improved LLM incorrectness classification, compared to other explicit estimators of SE.
+Further, we find that semantic alphabet size estimators $U_{EigV}$ and $\widehat{|S|}_{Hybrid}$ achieve higher latent strength estimates than most UQ methods considered in our incorrectness detection experiments, with $U_{EigV}$ sharing the top rank CI with KLE, a conceptually complex approach that may be more difficult to interpret.

+The overall performance of SE and plugin DSE on the incorrectness task are qualitatively similar (Figure \ref{fig:tournament}), and related findings appear in prior work, such as \citet{Farquhar2024} and \citet{nguyen-etal-2025-beyond}.
+In fact, our experiments indicate that white-box SE tends to track plugin DSE quite closely, on average, as seen in Figure \ref{fig:relative_er_potato_examination}.
+We reflect on this phenomenon in Appendix Section~\ref{sec:empirical_frequencies}, where we observe nearly identical distributions induced by RBMCI and empirical class frequencies, on average.
+A notable difference is that SE appears to be more robust to instances where exceedingly rare semantic categories are overrepresented in the sample.
+The sequence log-probabilities available to SE may be otherwise underutilized, however, since SE exhibits the same underestimation pattern as plugin DSE.
+Future work may extend the approach described herein to the white-box setting by directly adjusting SE for unobserved semantic categories.

 Though out of scope for the present study, we underscore that semantic alphabet size estimation - and $\widehat{|S|}_{Hybrid}$, in particular - may have broader application than merely entropy estimation.
 For instance, concurrent work by \citet{li2025evaluating} applied a Good-Turing method to estimate the extent of LLMs' unexpressed factual knowledge (e.g., mathematical theorems and diseases).